Spatial Analysis · Regional Science · GeoAI

 A multi-author volume on the geography of regional resilience.

-04 / Applied Practice
+04 / Applied Relevance

 — 01